• Overview

 • Member: State Bar of Georgia; American Bar Association; Savannah Bar Association; Business Law Section, State Bar of Georgia

-• Proctor member of the Maritime Law Association of the United States where he serves on the Practice and Procedure and the Torts and Maritime Casualty Committees
+• Proctor member of the Maritime Law Association of the United States where he serves on the Practice and Procedure, the Torts and Maritime Casualty Committees, and on the 2024 Nominating Committee.

 • Sits on the Board of Directors for the Georgia Chamber of Commerce, where he serves on its law and judiciary committee, which, among other duties, screens potential cases for amicus briefing on the Chamber’s behalf